ponylang/pony-tutorial/generics/index.md

     Name: Constraint ReferenceCapability

-In this case the name is `A`, the constraint is `Any` and the reference capability is `val`. `Any` is used to mean that the type can be any type - it is not constrained.
-The remaineder of the class definition replaces `U32` with the type name `A`.
+In this case, the name is `A`, the constraint is `Any` and the reference capability is `val`. `Any` is used to mean that the type can be any type - it is not constrained.
+The remainder of the class definition replaces `U32` with the type name `A`.

 The user of the class must provide a type when referencing the class name.
 This is done when creating it: